agatapaluch/DAV_project/README.md

-# Covid-19 Analysis - USA
+# Covid-19 Analysis in United States

 Project for Data analysis and visualization that shows statistics, trends and predictions for COVID-19 pandemic in the United States of America.